 9. Traditions don’t change much

-The court location may have moved (it started in New York City and then to Philadelphia before reaching the permanent location of Washington), but most of the traditions on the Supreme Court remain the same.
+The court location may have moved (it started in New York City and migrated to Philadelphia before reaching the permanent location of Washington), but most of the traditions remain the same.
 The justices have always worn black robes and placed quill pens on the counsels’ desk when court is in session, even way back in 1789.

-Next: This is the surprising thing about keeping up with court cases.
+Next: The surprising thing about keeping up with court cases

 10. You can’t watch court cases on television

-Television may have been invented in 1927, but that doesn’t mean it’s affected the Supreme Court very much.
-The first televised Supreme Court swearing-in was that of Sonia Sotomayor in 2009.
-To this day, Supreme Court hearings are never put on television.
+Television may have been invented in 1927, but this hasn’t affected the Supreme Court very much.
+The first televised Supreme Court swearing-in was Sonia Sotomayor’s in 2009.
+To this day, Supreme Court hearings are never aired on television.